Elizabeth Smart Brings Together Kidnapping Victims To Help Teenager Jayme Closs In Historic TV Moment

 — Daily Mail US (@DailyMail) April 24, 2019

-Sarah Maynard shares a similar story to Jayme’s — she was 13 when she witnessed her mother and brother being brutally murdered, and was then held bound in a basement dungeon for four days, during which she was assaulted.
-Alicia Kozakiewicz was also kidnapped at the age of 13 by a 38-year-old online predator who sexually assaulted and tortured her in a basement dungeon for four days straight, live-streaming the whole thing on the internet.
+Sarah Maynard shares a similar story to Jayme’s — she was 13 when she witnessed her mother and brother being brutally murdered.
+Maynard was then bound up in a basement dungeon for four days, during which time she was assaulted.
+Alicia Kozakiewicz was also kidnapped at the age of 13, by a 38-year-old online predator who sexually assaulted and tortured her in a basement dungeon for four days straight — live-streaming the whole thing on the internet.

-Kara Robinson was abducted by a serial killer when she was 15, but she managed to escape in the middle of the night as he slept, while the most recent survivor, Denise Huskins, was kidnapped and held for ransom for two days, during which she was also sexually assaulted.
-On top of that traumatic experience, she also had to deal with the fact that police initially believed her case was a hoax.
+Kara Robinson was abducted by a serial killer when she was 15, but she managed to escape in the middle of the night as he slept.
+The most recent survivor, Denise Huskins, was kidnapped and held for ransom for two days, during which time she was also sexually assaulted.
+On top of that traumatic experience, Denise also had to deal with the fact that police initially believed her case to be a hoax.

 “You’ve heard the news reports about Jayme, but you’re going to hear it as you’ve never heard before.
 Through our eyes.
 For the first time ever, these amazing survivors are coming together.
-We want Jayme to know she is one of us,” Smart said.
+We want Jayme to know she is one of us,” Smart said of this newest effort.